VaheSaroyan/react-native-devtools/MACOS_INSTALL.md

    - Select "Open" from the context menu
    - Click "Open" in the dialog box that appears
    - After this initial step, you can open the app normally

+## Automatic Updates

+React Native DevTools includes an auto-update feature:

+- The app will automatically check for updates when running
+- When a new version is available, it will be downloaded in the background
+- The update will be installed the next time you restart the app
+- No manual re-installation is required

 ## Troubleshooting